stefano-pogliani/dotfiles/README.md

 - `sort`: used to de-duplicate entries to support profile defaults.
 - `xargs`: used to execute commands on list of plugins (and similar).

-## Git Commit sining
+## Git Commit signing

 I've chosen to use (move to) SSH for commit signing (because GPG is a mess with keys).

 To set it up we'll need:

 1. An SSH key for signing.
-2. A list of SSH key we consider valid for sining.
+2. A list of SSH key we consider valid for signing.
 3. The proper config for `git`.

 ```bash